anatomic/zero-to-live-fp-js-workshop/workshop/metrics.md

 So now for the side-effects!
 Implementing metrics is our first real break from trying to build our pure ivory tower of FP.
 By their very nature, metrics require us to maintain some concept of state and introduce side-effects to our applications.

-Fear not, however, because the application structure we have come to know and love allows us to decorate our lovely, declarative, pure computations with the imperative, side-effecty business of reporting just what's going on under the surface.
+Fear not, however, the application structure we have come to know and love allows us to decorate our lovely, declarative, pure computations with the imperative, side-effecty business of reporting just what's going on under the surface.

 ## Why Do You Need Metrics When You Have Logs?